 9. Dalmatian

-Trainers often find that Dalmatians have a strong will and can be quite independent.
+Known for their intelligence and energy, Dalmatians require a trainer who can match their enthusiasm and provide consistent guidance.
 Their playful nature can lead to distractions during training sessions, making it difficult to maintain their focus.

 Additionally, Dalmatians are known for their stubborn streak.
 They require a trainer who can provide firm yet gentle guidance to help them thrive.
 The combination of intelligence, energy, and independence makes Dalmatians a breed that many trainers choose to avoid, opting instead for breeds that offer a more predictable training experience.